Simple Whole Roasted Chicken Recipe with Lemon

 How to easily roast a whole chicken with lemon and garlic.
-Jump to the Whole Roasted Chicken Recipe or read on to see our tips for making it.
+The meat stays juicy, and the chicken becomes ultra-flavorful.
+Jump to the Whole Roasted Chicken Recipe or watch our quick video showing you how we make it.

 The moment I smell chicken roasting away in the oven, it makes me feel all warm and fuzzy inside.
 It makes me think of home and my Mom.
 Here’s how we make it in our kitchen.